FoxGeoff/Contoso/ReadMe.txt

 Refining data types in a MySql database
 ***************************************

-1) A C# string maps to longtext in the database
+1) A C# string maps to longtext in the database by default
 ************************************************

 Using decorator: